zer0Kerbal/Surface-Experiment-Pack/readme.md

 A long while ago, I created a mod called Munar Surface Experiment Pack, which was a decent mod, if I do say so myself.
 However, it was plagued with perpetual bugs, which, eventually, caused me to lose interest.

-However, several weeks ago, the awesome [`CobaltWolf`][LINK:cobaltwolf] contacted me with the proposal that we collaborate on a remake of this mod.
+However, the awesome [`CobaltWolf`][LINK:cobaltwolf] contacted me with the proposal that we collaborate on a remake of this mod.
 Naturally, I jumped at the chance.

 Surface Experiment Pack is a much, much different mod than the old Munar Surface Experiment Pack, and much closer to the actual ALSEP experiments.